 other than those authorised under the agreement.
 The parties agree that the enterprise will be liable for any breach of the NDA by authorised persons and on limited liability for losses incurred by reliance on disclosed information.
 Both parties will also agree to seek one another’s consent for certain announcements.

 The recipient(s) under an Enterprise Mutual NDA undertake:

 Like the One-way and mutual NDAs, jurisdiction and IP rights should be made explicit in the NDA.
 In an Enterprise Mutual MDA, you might also want to include a clause stating that there is no commitment to enter into business with the other party and the exclusion of third party rights.
 It is sensible also to state that no warranties will be made as to the confidential information’s merchantability, accuracy, or whether its exploitation infringes any third party intellectual property rights and that liabilities for breach of confidentiality can include equitable relief.

 Under an NDA, it is common to exclude disclosure of certain information, such as that:

 Legislate understands the differences between standard and enterprise NDAs, ensuring both parties are suitably protected where necessary.
 Our users like Legislate’s NDAs because:

 Creating a NDA with Legislate is straightforward.
 The party just needs to specify the agreement’s terms, such as whether the NDA is one-way or mutual.
 They can then invite the other party who, once they have previewed the agreement and accepted the terms can sign it.

 Parties can add companies as parties to the NDA and can utilise Legislate’s Activity Tab to discuss or negotiate its reach.

-For more information on how to create your agreements with Legislate, read our NDA tutorial or book an introductory call with one of our team members.
+For more information on how to create your agreements with Legislate, sign up, read our NDA tutorial or book an introductory call with one of our team members.